Fill out the form to get more information about the Fullstack Academy bootcamp of your choice.

 For individuals weighing DevOps vs. agile for their career, it’s worth considering the data about salaries and job growth.

-DevOps engineers earn a median annual salary of $109,909 as of 2022, and the number of jobs are projected to grow 25.5% between 2022 and 2032, according to Burning Glass.
+DevOps engineers earn a median annual salary of $139,962 as of June 2024, according to Glassdoor, and the number of jobs is projected to grow 25.5% between 2022 and 2032, according to Burning Glass.

 The Future Looks Bright for Both DevOps and Agile Developers